praekelt/numi-api/docs/index.rst

 Format
 ~~~~~~

-All response bodies are sent as JSON objects.
+All response bodies are sent as JSON values.

 ..
 TODO example success response once we have an API endpoint